NXture/Sia/.github/ISSUE_TEMPLATE.md

 <!--

-Thanks for your interest in Varuns! ❤️
+Thanks for your interest in Sia! ❤️

 Please check if there is no similar issue before creating this one.